wavim/assignee/report/report.typ

 Note the usage of relative EM units (and dynamic viewport units).
 They are used instead of absolute units to ensure style consistency, and backed the font size accessibility option.

-Some subtle animations (header on scroll) are created with GSAP, a sophisticated animation platform featuring a scroll trigger.
+Some subtle animations (e.g. modal popup) are created with GSAP, a sophisticated animation platform, which also features a scroll trigger (e.g. header scroll).

 Smooth scrolling of the webpage is enabled by Lenis, a lightweight scroll-smoother library.